sharmadhiraj/developer_app_list/example/example.md

 ### Feedback and Contributions

-This is the first version of the plugin, and I am actively working on adding new features and improvements.
+This is the first version of the package, and I am actively working on adding new features and improvements.
 If you have any feedback, suggestions, or queries, feel free to reach out.
 Happy coding!